Telenko Lab

 IN-SEASON UPDATES AND FEATURED RESEARCH

-Darcy Telenko and Dan Quinn.
-It is now time to evaluate fields for any stalk or ear rot symptoms.
+Darcy Telenko and Dan Quinn It is now time to evaluate fields for any stalk or ear rot symptoms.
 This will aid in making assessments about field harvest order and if there is a risk of mycotoxin contamination.
 There are

 READ MORERed Crown Rot of Soybean: What to do if you suspect it is in your field.

-READ MOREIndiana Disease Update in Corn
+READ MOREFoliar Disease Update in Indiana Corn and Soybean

 READ MORE